abylaikhanm/abylaikhanm.github.io/_pages/about.md

 > **May 2024:** Awarded the prestigious STEM-SI Scholarship to work as an Undergraduate Research Intern over the summer 🏅.

 > **April 2024:** Received the Michael Levin Advanced Technology Award for Best Technological Startup at Lehigh 🏆.

-> **December 2023:** Started a new position as Senior Teaching Assistant for Applied Engineering Computer Methods.

 > **December 2023:** Began research at the [Unsteady Flow Interactions Laboratory](https://wordpress.lehigh.edu/kwm213/) 🔬.